 You are investigating the average heights of groups of people living in the United States.
 You sample some people living in Columbus, Ohio and determine their average height.
 You have the numerical figure for the mean height of people living in the U.S., and you notice that members of your sample from Columbus have an average height that differs from this mean.
 Your second sample of the same size is from people living in Dayton, Ohio.
 When you find that this group’s average height is closer to the U.S. mean height [as it is very likely to be due to common statistical regression to the mean], you falsely conclude that there must be something causing people living in Dayton to be more like the average U.S. resident than people living in Columbus.

 There is most probably nothing causing people from Dayton to be more like the average resident of the U.S.; but rather what is happening is that averages are regressing to the mean.

-Considering an abstract noun to be a term referring to an abstract object, when the meaning of the noun can be accounted for more mundanely without assuming the object exists.
+Considering a word to be referring to an object, when the meaning of the word can be accounted for more mundanely without assuming the object exists.

 Drawing an improper conclusion about causation due to a causal assumption that reverses cause and effect.
 A kind of false cause fallacy.

 All the corporate officers of Miami Electronics and Power have big boats.
 If you’re ever going to become an officer of MEP, you’d better get a bigger boat.